- Green Pages Home

 The behaviors detailed below provide students with general notice of prohibited conduct.
 The list is not designed to be all-inclusive, but should serve as examples of unacceptable student behavior, and thus be broadly read.
 The following actions, in addition to violations of all other rules and regulations relating to students, constitute conduct for which students may be sanctioned, whether such conduct occurs on- or off-campus.

-2. Sexual assault, attempted sexual assault, other non-consensual sexual activity, or sexual harassment.
+2. Sexual misconduct, sexual assault, attempted sexual assault, other non-consensual sexual activity, or sexual harassment.
 See the Title IX section for additional information.

 3. Attempted or actual theft, wrongful appropriation, and/or damage to property or of services belonging to the University, a member of the University community, or other entities permanently or temporarily associated with the University, or knowingly possessing stolen property.
 Damage to, destruction of, vandalizing, and/or unauthorized selling of University property or property belonging to others.